By Hannah Bussey published

-Riding bikes with the whole family is a fantastic way to normalise life on two wheels.
-But with so many options, it's hard to work out what is the best bike trailer for kids.
+A children's bike trailer is a great way to get your little ones out on a bike ride with you before they're old enough to ride a bike or if they tire too quickly to go far.
+But with so many options, it's hard to work out what is the best children's bike trailer for your kids.

-Whether you have more than one child, some extra luggage, want an alternative to the best bicycle child seat, or simply just want to leave the car at home, then investing in the best bike trailer for kids could make a huge difference to your cycling life.
+Whether you have more than one child, some extra luggage, want an alternative to the best bicycle child seat, or simply just want to leave the car at home, then investing in the best children's bike trailer could make a huge difference to your cycling life.

 Burley Encore X

-The best thing about the Burley Encoure X is it's ability to convert in to a stroller, running buggy or sledge for towing behind skis!
+The best thing about the Burley Encore X is its ability to convert into a stroller, running buggy or sledge for towing behind skis!

 Burley Honey Bee